stopopol/deims_documentation/source/related_information.rst

 Information Related to Sites
 ==============================================

-For site records DEIMS automatically performs several tasks in the background.
+For each site record, DEIMS automatically carries out several background processes.

 Connections to other data repositories
 ============================================================